SumoLogic/sumologic-documentation/docs/search/search-query-language/index.md

 # Search Query Language

-For a step-by-step video and tutorial about creating Sumo Logic queries, see the [Quick Start Tutorial] (../01Start-Here/Quick-Start-Tutorials.md).
+For a step-by-step video and tutorial about creating Sumo Logic queries, see the [Quick Start Tutorial](/docs/quickstart).

 For a collection of customer-created search queries and their use cases, see the [Community Query Library](https://support.sumologic.com/hc/en-us/community/topics/200396738-Query-Library).